Board of Directors calls for coalition with broad support

 Maurits Tepper, representing the two seats reserved for nature reserves, mentioned the big challenge of giving nature and agriculture a sustainable future.

-Sietske Hilhorst, representing the seats reserved for undeveloped land, added that they also want to work toward an administrative agreement that gets as much support as possible.
+Sietske Hilhorst, representing the seats reserved for undeveloped land, added that they also want to work toward a board agreement with the greatest possible support.

 Information phase begins